Azure Service Principle

 Minimum viable configuration: Reader only.
 Cost Intelligence will be unavailable without Cost Management Reader.

-paa-scanner) and register - Under Certificates & Secrets, create a new Client Secret.
+5. Under Certificates & Secrets, create a new Client Secret with a short expiry.
 Note the value immediately — it is only shown once

-- In PAA Settings > Azure, enter the Tenant ID, Client ID, and Client Secret, then click Test Connection
+10. In PAA Settings > Azure, enter the Tenant ID, Client ID, and Client Secret, then click Test Connection.
+PAA replaces that secret with a managed, self-rotating certificate on first connect.

 What PAA Does with This Service Principal